heitzmann/gdstk/README.md

 [![Publish Docs](https://github.com/heitzmann/gdstk/workflows/Publish%20Docs/badge.svg)](http://heitzmann.github.io/gdstk)
 [![Downloads](https://img.shields.io/github/downloads/heitzmann/gdstk/total.svg)](https://github.com/heitzmann/gdstk/releases)

-Gdstk (GDSII Tool Kit) is a C++ library for creation and manipulation of GDSII stream files.
+Gdstk (GDSII Tool Kit) is a C++ library for creation and manipulation of GDSII and OASIS files.
 It is also available as a Python module meant to be a successor to [Gdspy](https://github.com/heitzmann/gdspy).

 Key features for the creation of complex CAD layouts are included: